EnterpriseDB/edb-ansible/README.md

 Examples of utilizing the playbooks for installing: PostgresSQL, EPAS, etc.. are provided and located within the `playbook-examples` directory.

+## SSH port configuration

+When using non standard SSH port (different from 22), the port value must be set in two places:
+- in the inventory file, for each host, with the host var. `ansible_port`
+- in the playbook or variable file with the variable `ssh_port`

 ## Playbook execution examples

 ```bash